stellaOnEstrogen/website/README.md

 ## Features

 - **Customizable**: You can easily customize the website by editing the [`config.ts`](./config.ts) file.
-- **Cute Design**: The website has a cute design, with a pastel color palette and a cute font.
+- **Dark Design**: The website is designed after Satanism, with a dark theme.

 ## Development